 In my case I was been bitten by the hi-fi bug at a very young age, which resulted in me diverting money into purchasing equipment to satisfy the quest for pure sound.
 A variety of black-box (usually) Japanese equipment has served my listening purposes through the years of my adult life, usually mated to well-mannered English speakers – my taste has always been toward the pure and clear sound with pinpoint imaging, instead of blasting out phat beats, yo!

-By a varied path I came to be exposed to some rather delicious valve gear a few years ago which led to an instant epiphany... despite my extreme cynicism and scepticism about audiophiles (who I saw as idiots who want to buy expensive gear just to brag about how expensive their gear is, not because of any quality benefits), this valve sound was something that I couldn't just condemn as pretentious.
+By a varied path I came to be exposed to some rather delicious valve gear a few years ago which led to an instant epiphany... despite my extreme cynicism and scepticism about audiophiles (who at the time I saw as guys who just wanted to brag about how expensive their gear is), this valve sound was something that I couldn't just condemn as pretentious.